emqx/emqx-tutorial/online-docs/en/client_dev/java.md

 This section provides a simple example of how to code a Java MQTT client with several Java MQTT libraries in the community, including

-- Paho： [Paho](https://www.eclipse.org/paho/) is an open source MQTT project of Eclipse, including multi language implementation, the Java is one of them.
+- Paho： [Paho](https://www.eclipse.org/paho/) is an open source MQTT project of Eclipse, including multi-language implementation, Java is one of them.
 - Fusesource：[Fusesource](https://github.com/fusesource/mqtt-client) is another open source Java MQTT library, but the project is not active and has not been updated for about two years.

 This article takes the more populate [java-paho](https://www.eclipse.org/paho/clients/java/) in the community as an example to illustrate the process of developing MQTT client using Java.